Skip navigation

 Course summary

-hemical engineering addresses many of the world’s greatest challenges faced by society in areas such as energy, environment, health, water and food.
-The ability to design and optimise processes and solve problems means that chemical engineers are in high demand.
+Chemical engineering addresses many of the world’s greatest challenges faced by society in areas such as energy, environment, health, water and food.

-As we move to a more technologically advanced and sustainable future, chemical engineers will provide the innovation and leadership to decarbonise industry, manufacture products from sustainable feedstocks, advance healthcare by designing and manufacturing personalised medicines and digitally transform the chemicals industry.
+As we move to a more technologically advanced and sustainable future, chemical engineers are providing much-needed innovation and leadership to decarbonise industry, manufacture sustainable products and advance healthcare.

 Industrial placement year